How I earn money and spend my time as a professional artist

 Prior to 2022, I juggled full time work at an NGO, a casual job in the arts sector and my independent arts practice.
 While I was financially stable, the combination proved to be unsustainable for me.

 From 2022, I moved to multiple part time jobs that have allowed me the space and flexibility to prioritise my creative work.
 These years have been filled with both a relentless financial anxiety and a sense of deep fulfillment.
-For now now, I intend to carry on this way, finding a better sense of balance as I go.
+2025 in particular has been difficult with opportunities more competitive than ever.

 Here is a high-level break down of my income (pre-tax) across this time frame with 2021 included for reference.
 Please note, I have had to work some magic to translate my tax returns into calendar year summaries.
 My calculations seem correct but it is probably safest to take them as a ball park.